AzdiarGazder/mtexTools/README.md

 4. In the **"Local path"** dialog, specify a local subfolder within your Matlab work path (usually "C:\Users\userName\Documents\MATLAB\GitHub" (without quotes)).
 5. Click **"Clone"**.
 All files in this repository will then be available within the local subfolder "C:\Users\userName\Documents\MATLAB\GitHub\MtexTools".
 6. Add the local subfolder in pt.
 5 (and its subfolders) to your Matlab work path.
 7. Restart Matlab.
-All functions will now be available for use.
+All functions in the mtexTools library will now be available for use.
 8. Remember to return to the GitHub Desktop on a weekly/monthly basis and click on **"Fetch origin"** to pull any updates/edits/changes from the repository to your local subfolder.

 ---